Choosing a Screencasting Tool

-Theoretically, you can create interactive software demos (screencasts) with any general-purpose Flash editor.
-Using dedicated screencasting software, however, is much more efficient.
-A screencasting tool enables you to record your actions directly while you perform them within the demonstrated application.
-After the recording, you can add captions and interactive elements with a click of a few buttons.
-You don’t have to be a Flash expert, and you don’t have to know Action Script.
+A screencasting tool (screen recorder) enables you to record your actions directly while you perform them within the demonstrated application.
+After the recording, you can add captions, interactive elements, and optional audio with a click of a few buttons.
+You don’t need to be an expert in video editing.

-To create a small screencast, even most low-cost screencasting tools are adequate.
+To create a small screencast, even most low-cost screen recorders are adequate.
 However, when it comes to more professional and strategic requirements, there are big differences.
-For example, not all tools let you translate a screencast into foreign languages, or update an existing screencast when there has been a new release of the demonstrated software.
-The following checklist can help you not to miss an important requirement when choosing a screencasting program.
+For example, not all tools let you translate a screencast into foreign languages, and not all tools let you easily update an existing screen video when there has been a new release of the demonstrated software.
+The following checklist can help you not to miss an important requirement when choosing a screencasting application.

-Note: You can find a list of tools under Screencasting Tools.
+Note: You can find a list of tools under .

 When evaluating tools for screencasting, it’s important to understand that there are two general groups of tools:

-▪The group of full-motion-based tools records a “genuine” movie.
-These tools generate images at about 30 frames per second, regardless of what’s actually happening on the screen.
+▪The group of full-motion-based screen recorders records a “genuine” movie.
+These tools generate videos at about 30 frames per second, regardless of what’s actually happening on the screen.
 Usually, the mouse cursor will be visible in all of these frames.

 The big advantage of frame-based recordings, however, is that significantly fewer individual images are created.
 This makes the subsequent post-processing considerably simpler, and even makes it possible to replace individual frames later on without having to record the entire movie all over again.
 Also, you can subsequently change the cursor paths.
 This is an advantage that can hardly be underestimated, because it’s rare that a recording turns out to be perfect the first time.
 While recording a full motion movie, the person guiding the operations must be constantly careful to move the cursor with smooth movements, simultaneously without covering any of the important contents on screen.
 Thus, the visual impression achieved will noticeably depend on the skills of the person creating the recording.